masa-ue/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first-year PhD student at Cornell in Computer Science Department.
+I am a PhD student at Cornell in Computer Science Department.
 I am interested in theory and method for sequential decision making.